As China's leader comes to Russia US acts to end Trump-Xi friendship

 Taiwan is a part of China.
 One China principle is a norm widely recognized by the international community.
 Realizing national unification at an early date is a common wish of the Chinese people, including Taiwan compatriots.
 It is the aspiration of the people and the general trend that will not be stopped by arms sale to Taiwan by some countries.
 We are confident and capable to contain the separatist activities of the “Taiwan independence” forces and defend our sovereignty and territorial integrity.
 We will never allow anyone to separate Taiwan from the country.

 President Trump is not the first US President since the US and China re-established diplomatic relations to authorise arms sales to Taiwan.
-However what will have made the Chinese especially angry is that no attempt to conceal that this is being done as ‘punishment’ for China’s failure to do the US’s bidding over North Korea.
+However what will have made the Chinese especially angry is that no attempt is being made to conceal that this is being done as ‘punishment’ for China’s failure to do the US’s bidding over North Korea.
 Here is what the Financial Times has to say about this

 The White House had held off approving arms for Taiwan and sanctioning Chinese entities helping North Korea in the hope that Beijing would greatly ramp up pressure on Pyongyang after what Mr Trump interpreted as positive signals from Mr Xi.
 But while US officials concede that China has done more than before, including halting coal imports, they are increasingly frustrated that it has not gone even further…..